digitalocean/csi-digitalocean/examples/kubernetes/pod-single-existing-volume/README.md

 * `volumeAttributes` has a special, csi-digitalocean specific annotation called `com.digitalocean.csi/format`.
 If you add this key, the CSI plugin make sure to **not format** the volume.
 If you don't add this, it'll be formatted.
 * `storage` make sure it's set to the same storage size as your existing DigitalOcean Block Storage volume.

-Create a file with this content, naming it `pv.yaml` and deploy it:
+Create a file with this content, naming it `pv.yaml` and deploying it:

 ```
 kubectl create -f pv.yaml